 - What is the size of the generated report?

 - How is my privacy protected if I choose to participate in the program?

 Yes, you can opt in or out at any time by changing the option in the Settings pane.
-For more information, see Change settings.
+For more information, see Settings pane.